The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Learning the Dynamics

-An RL agent does not have explicit access to the environment dynamics.
-Instead, it can reinforce its behaviors through its interactions and experiences without having direct access to the environment transition, reward, and observation functions.
-In this setting, the agent is assumed to operate within a partially observable environment.
-The key of our approach lies in \emph{granting the RL agent access to the true state of the environment during its training}, while \emph{its perception of the environment is only limited to actions and observations when the learned policy is finally deployed}.
-Therefore, when the RL agent interacts in a POMDP $\pomdp = \pomdptuple$ with underlying MDP $\mdp = \mdptuple$, we leverage this access to allow the agent to learn the dynamics of the environment, i.e., those of $\mdp$, as well as those related to the observation function $\observationfn$.
-To do so, we make the agent learn an internal, explicit representation of the experiences gathered, through a latent space model.
-The trick to getting the agent learn this latent space model is to reason on an equivalent POMDP, where the underlying MDP is refined to encode all the crucial dynamics.
-We further demonstrate that the resulting model is guaranteed to closely replicate the original environment behavior when the agent interacts with it.
+Concretely, when the RL agent interacts in a POMDP $\pomdp = \pomdptuple$ with underlying MDP $\mdp = \mdptuple$, \emph{we leverage this access to allow the agent to learn the dynamics of the environment}, i.e., those of $\mdp$, as well as those related to the observation function $\observationfn$.
+To do so, we learn an internal, explicit representation of the experiences gathered, through a latent space model. \emph{We then use this model as a teacher for the agent to make it learn how to perform its belief updates}.
+Hence, acquiring an accurate environment model is crucial to learn a reliable belief update function.
+In Sect.~\ref{sec:guarantees}, we further demonstrate that the resulting model is guaranteed to closely replicate the original environment behaviors.
+The trick we use to learn such a model is to reason on an equivalent POMDP, where the underlying MDP is refined to encode all the crucial dynamics.